Geographypods.com - School Geography

 We will be focusing on The Gambia for this small unit of work.
 Click here to be taken to a fact-sheet about tourism and The Gambia.

 Task 1.
-Construct a mind map using the following website using the following titles as 'legs'.
+Construct a mind map using the following titles as 'legs'.
 Remember, you only need a few words for each.
-You will need to sign up to the site, but it is free.
-Use your school email address.
-You may of course complete this by hand - see example completed by S. Rizal at the foot of this page.
+See the example at the foot of this page completed by S. Rizal (Y13 student) in 2013.

 a.
 Gambia - Profile